 Gene therapy offers a new treatment paradigm for curing human disease.
 Rather than altering the disease phenotype by using agents that interact with gene products, or are themselves gene products, gene therapy can theoretically modify specific genes resulting in disease cure following a single administration.
 Initially gene therapy was envisioned for the treatment of genetic disorders, but is currently being studied for use with a wide range of diseases, including cancer, peripheral vascular disease, arthritis, Neurodegenerative disorders and other acquired diseases.
 Certain key elements are required for a successful gene therapy strategy.
 The most elementary of these is that the relevant gene be identified and cloned.
 Upon completion of the Human Genome Project, gene availability will be unlimited.
 Once identified and cloned, the next consideration must be expression of the gene.
 Questions pertaining to the efficiency of gene transfer and gene expression remain at the forefront of gene therapy research, with current debates revolving around the transfer of desired genes to appropriate cells, and then to obtaining sufficient levels of expression for disease treatment.
 With luck, future research on gene transfer and tissue-specific gene expression will resolve these issues for the majority of gene therapy protocols.
 Other important considerations for a gene therapy strategy include a sufficient understanding of the pathogenesis of the targeted disorder, potential side effects of the gene therapy treatment, and a more in depth understanding of the target cells which are to receive gene therapy.
 Gene transfer vector is the mechanism by which the gene is transferred into a cell.
-Currently there are at least 150 clinical gene therapy protocols worldwide.
-Since the approval process for these protocols is not as public outside the U.S., it is difficult to ascertain the exact number of worldwide protocols.
+Currently there are at least 150 clinical gene therapy protocols.
 As of December 1995, 1024 patients had been treated with either a gene transfer or gene therapy protocol.
-Much con
+Much controversy exists regarding how many of these patients have benefited from their gene therapy, and no one has yet been cured.